anonimidin/terminatedshell/README.md

 ## [ REQUIREMENTS ] ##

-Before starting, ensure you have the necessary tools/packages installed are install on target:
+Before starting, ensure you have the necessary tools/packages are installed or install them based on what function are you going to use on target machine:

 ```text
 at